Saidou Alioum: Loan to Omonia

 On 14 September 2023, after suffering from limited playing time, Alioum was sent on a one year-loan to Omonia Nicosia in the Cypriot First Division, with an option to buy.
 He made his debut just two days later, coming on as a substitute in a goalless draw at AEL Limassol.
 On 7 October, he scored his first goal for Omonia in a home draw against AEZ Zakakiou.
 He was named the most valuable player in the Nicosia derby on 16 March 2024.
 On 10 April, he scored Omonia's third goal in the first leg of the Cypriot Cup semi-finals against Aris Limassol.

 On 24 July 2024, Alioum returned to Omonia on another year-long loan with an option to buy.
 On 25 August, he came off the bench to score a brace in Omonia's 3–0 home win against Ethnikos Achna in the opening game week of the 2024–25 championship.

+Jablonec

+On 14 August 2026, Alioum signed a multi-year contract with Czech First League club Jablonec.